 It’s snowing, and windy.
 Old Zhang’s voice doesn’t come on the loudspeaker until 9:40 a.m.
 He re-emphasizes what he said in the last few days, and then adds, “No Taiping villagers shall visit each other, either.
 So far, no cases have been found in our county.
 Our village cannot be the weakest link!
 We cannot relax!”

-The elderly villagers seldom go out of the village anyway.
+The older villagers seldom leave the village anyway.
 But now, other people cannot get in.
 Since early this morning, 80-year-old Grandma Jiang has been standing at her gate and looking out.
-Her son and daughter, who have both settled in town, were supposed to visit her today, but they could not make it because the village and town were both locked down.
+Her son and daughter, who have both settled in town, were supposed to visit her today, but they could not make it because the village and town are both locked down.